 Let’s do a little compare and contrast, shall we?

-Awhile back I wrote about what came to be known between me and Michael as the “twixt clock and cock” monologue from Cymbeline which I was working on at the time.
-I had the folio by me – and I wanted to compare it to the Riverside Shakespeare version – and check it out.
+A couple years ago I wrote about working on a monologue during the time Michael was staying with me, and we talked about it, and it is now known between us as “twixt clock and cock” monologue from Cymbeline.
+I had the folio by me on the bed – and I wanted to compare it to the Riverside Shakespeare version – and check it out.
 Line by line.
 Fascinating.
 (And yes – “f” are “s”s in the folio.
 You get used to it after a while.)
 Here is how the two stack up, side by side.
 I’ll comment after.

 Riverside Shakespeare version:

 False to his bed!
 What is it to be false?